#1 will be obvious. How about #2 through 17?

 PPC stands for “pay per click.”
 SEM started with PPC as its main way of charging.
 As it literally says, you pay for the click and not necessarily for people to look at your ad.
 It’s a more cost effective strategy than the old days of the internet where impressions demanded a high price.
 However, branding isn’t the only thing companies seek.
 Frankly, direct ability to transform a consumer’s decision through their ads and translating it into conversions is #1.
 As a result, you are able to do this through most forms of SEM and PPC.

 Some ad networks do require a large initial sum to advertise, but most of the major SEM ad networks offering PPC don’t have minimums beyond the amount people are willing to pay for each click (or strategy you use for your campaigns).
+There’s no unreasonable minimum that you have to spend.
+As long as you can afford the lowest cost per click, you are able to spend a few hundred dollars a month, if needed.
+You don’t have to spend the millions that the top advertisers on Google spend.

 5. Access to the Top Real Estate Leveraging Critical SERP Features